By: Dan Stewart

 - The user creates a form.
 It should be blank or have some default values.

 - Required fields should be indicated.

 - Does the form need to be translated into another language?
 This opens the door to a lot of localization tests.

 - The labels should be styled consistently.
 Bolded?
-Colon at end?
-On top of field?
-On left of field?
+Colon at the end?
+On top of the field?
+On the left of the field?